DIAGNijmegen/dragon_baseline/README.md

 pip install dragon_baseline
 ```

+## How to get started as AI developer?
+Please see the [dedicated development guide](documentation/development_guide.md) to get started with creating new solutions!

 ## What is the DRAGON benchmark?

 The DRAGON benchmark serves as an extensive resource for testing and advancing clinical NLP algorithms, particularly in the realm of automated data curation.
 In the context of medical imaging datasets, data curation involves selecting relevant studies, collecting key measurements, and determining the clinical outcomes as labels.
 Clinical reports are the primary source for these curation tasks.
 The DRAGON benchmark aims to catalyze the development of algorithms capable of addressing a broad spectrum of data curation tasks and introduces 28 clinically relevant tasks, as detailed [here](https://dragon.grand-challenge.org/tasks/).